madebycat/demoproject_php/README.md

-# demoproject Php sdk package and examples
+# demoproject Php package and examples
 This is repository for php demo project.